joel16/3DShell/README.md

 - Fast scroll - Use analog stick.
 - File timestamps.
 - Browsing CTRNAND and copying data to/from CTRNAND.
-- Audio playback support for the following formats -> IT, OGG, MOD, MP3, S3M, WAV and XM.
 - Dir list Sorting (alphabetical - ascending, alphabetical - descending, size - largest to smallest, and size - smallest to largest).
 - Online updater (nightly/releases)